 Trekking Shoes Review: “It worked pretty well during my Sandakphu trek!
 But I cant say whether it will last long or not as I used that only for one trek and also haven’t used it in snow.” - Utpal Gogoi

-These shoes are sturdy and durable as any trekking shoe, but have the same issue as most Woodland shoes — they are heavier than other brands’ trekking shoes, and also don’t work well in rain.
-And at around Rs 3,500, they aren’t too budget-friendly.
+These shoes are as sturdy and durable as any trekking shoe, but they have the same issue as most Woodland shoes: they are heavier than other brands’ trekking shoes and also don’t work well in the rain.
+And at around Rs.
+3,500, they aren’t too budget friendly.

 But this review brought it under the spotlight.